 - Does the contract have an interest rate floor?
 What is it?

 - Is interest rate averaging used?
 How does it work?

 - Are there any fees in the contract?

 - What are the surrender charges or penalties if I want to end my contract early?

-If you feel a fixed index annuity may be right for your situation; consulting with a trusted Safe Money Advisor will make product selection and the accomplishment of your goals easier and more beneficial.
+If you feel a fixed index annuity may be right for your situation; consulting with a trusted independent Safe Money Advisor will make product selection and the accomplishment of your goals easier and more beneficial.
 Call 877-GROW-SAFE (476-9723)